A unified recipe for deriving (time-uniform) PAC-Bayes bounds

 Then $(M_t^n(\theta))_{t\geq n}$ is a reverse submartingale with respect to $(\mE_t)_{t\geq n}$ with $\E_\dist M_n^n(\theta)=1$.
 Therefore, Theorem~\ref{thm:pac-bayes-bounded-proc} gives

 which rearranges to the claimed result. \end{proof}

 Corollary~\ref{cor:anytime-convex-target} requires some interpretation.
 The right hand side of \eqref{eq:anytime-convex-target} is constant with respect to $t$.
 While such a bound might be more straightforward for a fixed $t \geq n$, our bound shows that it holds simultaneously for all $t \geq n$.
-These bounds are in some sense analogous to Freedman-style deviation inequalities (which hold for all $t \leq n$, but with tightness only depending on $n$ and not improving for $t \ll n$) and perhaps even more analogous to de la Peña-style deviation inequalities (which hold for all $t\geq n$, but with tightness only depending on time $n$ and not improving for $t \gg n$) --- see~\cite{howard2020time} for a detailed discussion, in particular Figures 1, 4 and 5 for intuition.
+These bounds are in some sense analogous to Freedman-style deviation inequalities (which hold for all $t \leq n$, but with tightness only depending on $n$ and not improving for $t \ll n$) and perhaps even more analogous to de la Peña-style deviation inequalities (which hold for all $t\geq n$, but with tightness only depending on time $n$ and not improving for $t \gg n$) --- see~\cite{howard2020time} for a detailed discussion and a unification of the two types of boundaries (in particular Figures 1, 4 and 5 for intuition).